janbodnar/Python-Skolenie/basic_std_modules.md

 - Read the contents of the current working directory and print first 10 Python files.
 - Read webcode.me/words.txt file & print the words in sortet order.
 Print only words
   starting in 'w' or 'c'.
+- Read JSON data from `https://webcode.me/users.json` and load it into a dictionary.

 ## os